vtrbtf/resume/RESUME.md

 ## OLX Brasil
 #### Specialist Software Engineer _[2018/2019]_
-OLX is one of the biggest Brazillian C2C marketplace platforms.
+> OLX is one of the biggest Brazillian C2C marketplace platforms.

-Lead the development of the ad load import process solution, which handled 1Mi+ ads per day
+Lead the development of the ad load ingestion process solution, which handled 1Mi+ ads per day.

-- Architected and develop the whole ad import process pipeline (including image optimization/importing)
+- Development and architecture of the whole ad import process pipeline (including image optimization/importing)
-- Heavily usage of AWS lambdas, Infra as code and messaging systems.
+- Heavily usage of AWS lambdas, Infra as code and messaging systems using different kinds of programming languages.

 -----

 ## ThoughtWorks
 #### Senior Software Consultant _[2017/2018]_
-Development of a variety of API governance and security solutions for a big American retail company, working as a consultant, temporarily working in San Francisco.
+Mostly working as a SRE consultant, I was part of the development of a variety of API governance and security solutions/tools for a big American retail client.
-I had an SRE-like role but with no specific title.
+Also, temporarily working in San Francisco helping the client on architecture discussions.

-- OAuth 2 and OIDC protocols client and server development/implementation.
+- Built the OAuth 2 and OIDC (security protocols) integration on the company microservices.
-- Company-wide API Gateway's provisioning.
+- Responsable for the provisioning and training on the company's API Gateway.
-- Heavily usage of Pivotal Cloud Foundry, Azure, and OpenStack all running both NodeJS and Java services.
+- Heavily usage of Pivotal Cloud Foundry, Apigee, Azure, and OpenStack all running both NodeJS and Java services.

 #### Software Consultant _[2016/2017]_
 Contributed to internal projects, mainly working on building an open-source CMS, for 6 months.
-After that, I started to work for a NA retail client, mainly developing and maintaining internal APIs.
+After that, I started to work for an American retail client, mainly developing and maintaining internal APIs.

-- DevOps culture and Continuous Deployment
+- Introduced DevOps concepts to the team
-- Pipeline as Code and build/release management
+- Introduced Pipeline as Code and build/release management concepts
-- BlueGreen deployment and Deployment tracking
+- Helped with API development best practices

 -----

 ## B2W Digital
 #### Mid-level Software Developer  _[2013/2016]_
-`B2W Digital` was at the time the biggest e-commerce platform in Brazil.
+> `B2W Digital` was at the time the biggest e-commerce platform in Brazil

 Working as a product engineer, I've contributed to the development of promotions and discounts related microservices, mostly based on Java.
-I also had experiences dealing with Black Friday events and being a teacher for trainee developers.
+I also had experiences dealing with Black Friday events and being a teacher for the internal trainee program.

 - Legacy service slicing and microservices architecture
 - Messaging systems